-The key issue is not a single delay but a sequence of delays.
-Policymakers must first recognize the problem, then act through the available tool, and then wait for that action to pass through financial conditions or budget channels into the real economy.
+That lag is usually a sequence rather than a single waiting period.
+Policymakers must identify a problem, choose a tool, implement it, and then wait for the effect to move through financial conditions, funding channels, budget channels, and private behavior.
 A fiscal impulse may be announced quickly but reach private demand unevenly depending on timing, design, and implementation.
-Monetary policy can change yields and credit conditions almost immediately, yet broader spending and hiring often respond more slowly.
+Monetary policy can change yields and credit conditions almost immediately, yet broader spending, hiring, and pricing decisions usually adjust more slowly.

 Why markets often move before the data do

 Markets are forward-looking.
 Bonds, equities, currencies, and credit instruments reprice as soon as investors revise expectations for growth, inflation, liquidity, or future policy.
 By contrast, macroeconomic data describe behavior that has already occurred and are released with reporting delays, revisions, and measurement frictions.
-This means market pricing often reflects anticipated transmission before payrolls, inflation prints, or output data visibly confirm it.
+That timing difference is one reason prices can move before payrolls, inflation releases, or output data visibly confirm the shift.

-That does not mean markets are always “right” in real time.
-It means they react to expectations sooner than the economy can complete its adjustment.
-A fall in yields or a widening in spreads may signal that policy is expected to restrain demand, but it does not prove that the whole transmission process is already complete.
+That does not mean markets are always right in real time.
+It means they react to expected transmission sooner than the economy can complete its adjustment.
+A fall in yields or a widening in spreads may signal that policy is expected to restrain demand, but it does not prove that the full transmission process has already run its course.
 Early repricing can still be revised if later data show that the effect was delayed, diluted, or offset.

 Why lag structure differs across policy channels

 Fiscal policy follows a different timetable because it moves through taxes, transfers, public expenditure, and procurement rather than through the price of money alone.
 Some sectors may feel the effect quickly through income or order flow, while others respond only after spending decisions filter through inventories, hiring plans, and pricing behavior.
-As a result, the market meaning of policy lag is not just “how long policy takes,” but which channel is moving first and which parts of the economy are still catching up.
+In market terms, policy lag is not just about how long policy takes.
+It is also about which channel moves first and which parts of the economy are still catching up.

 Common market misreadings created by policy lags